arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

 ##  **8 Come up with two or three reasons you want to work for the company**

-Guidewire is a professional insurance software company, focuing on providing software services for P&C (property & casualty) insurance companies.
-Guidewire's products have a high market share in world, especailly in North America and Europe.
+The guidewire is a professional insurance software company, focusing on providing software services for P&C (property & casualty) insurance companies.
+Guidewire's products have a high market share in the world, especially in North America and Europe.

-[Desrcibe company] [products], so many talent engineers are working here, building increadiable things.
+[Desrcibe company] [products], so many talented engineers are working here, building incredible things.

-[Describe yourself] I’m a person who respect hard working and care a lot about customer experience, so that’s why [company name]culture attract me a lot.
+[Describe yourself] I’m a person who respects hard-working and cares a lot about customer experience, so that’s why [company name]culture attracts me a lot.

-Therefore, this a place where I can learn a lot, and use my skills and experience to make things happend with team.
+Therefore, this is a place where I can learn a lot, and use my skills and experience to make things happen with the team.

-**9 Why you choose this position?**
+**9 Why did  you choose this position?**

-The job I have applied is SDE, I am interested in this position because.
+The job I have applied for is SDE, I am interested in this position because.

 Firstly, new technologies to create new things.

-Secondly, I can understand problems and figure the better solution.
+Secondly, I can understand problems and figure out a better solutions.

-Thirdly, I’m happy to work in an enviroment with a lot of challenges so that I’ll never be boring.
+Thirdly, I’m happy to work in an environment with a lot of challenges so that I’ll never be boring.